-Mechanical Properties
+Mechanical properties

-The mechanical properties of polymers are also affected by filler.
-The idea composite, if such a thing is possible would probably have infinite modulus, strength, heat distortion temperature and impact resistance.
-In reality such a material cannot exist and instead we are forced to make compromises.
+The mechanical properties of polymers are also affected by fillers.
+The ideal compound, if such a thing is possible, would probably have infinite modulus, strength, heat distortion temperature and impact resistance.
+In reality such a material cannot exist and instead compromises are necessary.
 For a given application some properties are more important and others less important or not important at all.

-For example the base of a washing machine needs mainly impact resistance and only limited modulus and strength.
-The washing machine tub (the part around the metal drum holding in the hot water) needs primarily modulus and heat distortion temperature plus some strength but no impact resistance.
-The ideal composite then depends on the application in question and is the material that meets the requirements at the lowest cost.
+For example, the base of a washing machine needs mainly impact resistance and only limited modulus and strength.
+While a washing machine tub needs primarily modulus and heat distortion temperature plus some strength, but no impact resistance.
+The ideal compound then depends on the application in question and is the material that meets the requirements at the lowest cost. trends seen are similar and usually the tensile modulus is taken for convenience.
+As mineral fillers all have moduli considerably higher than those of polymers, the addition of filler always raises the modulus of the polymer.
+The modulus is unaffected by the size of the filler or the amount of adhesion between the filler and the polymer.